tommyku/blog3/content/blog/looking-for-a-laptop.md

 it and get back to work.

 Really there's nothing wrong with the 4-year old laptop.
-It might be bulky, dirty, slow and laggy in today's standard, yet who'd sacrifice the setup one's been fine-tuned for years?
+It might be bulky, dirty, slow and laggy in today's standard, yet who'd sacrifice the setup one's been fine-tuning for years?
 Who knows what'd happen to the new machines after loading the [Dotfiles](https://dotfiles.github.io/) one's been putting together all these years.

 Maybe the latest hardware is too new for that distro/kernel, or video driver is not keeping up, or things failed to work